Schenkee/TryHackMe-Guides/Net_Sec_Challenge/Net_Sec_Challenge.md

 ---

-## 🔄 Altervative methoed for Task 4 and 5.
+## 🔄 Alterative method for Task 4 and 5.

 We can also get the flags for question 4 and 5 using the default scripts in nmap.
 Using ```nmap -sV -sC TARGET_IP```